ShantGananian/shantgananian.github.io/_en/lane-lines-detection.md

 In edge detection, noise can cause false edges to appear in the result.
 Using a Gaussian blur filter before edge detection aims to reduce this level of noise in the image, which improves the result of the used edge-detection algorithm.

-The following line of code <code>blur = cv2.GaussianBlur(gray,(5,5),0)</code> applys a Gaussian blur on the grayscale image <code>gray_image</code> with a $5\times5$ kernel and zero devitation, and returns a new image called <code>blur_image</code>.
+The following line of code <code>blur = cv2.GaussianBlur(gray,(5,5),0)</code> applys a Gaussian blur on the grayscale image <code>gray_image</code> with a $5\times5$ kernel and zero deviation, and returns a new image called <code>blur_image</code>.
 The size of the kernel varies depending on specific situations.
 The larger the size is, the lower the detector's sensitivity to noise.
 Additionally, the localization error to detect the edge will slightly increase with the increase of the Gaussian filter kernel size.
 A $5\times5$ is a good size for most cases.

-The following Python code applies Gaussian blur to the grayscale path or road image and displays the output <a href="#figure6">Figure 6</a>.
+The following Python code applies Gaussian blur to the grayscale path or road image and displays the output (<a href="#figure6">Figure 6</a>).

 ```python
 import cv2